 • Interview clients and partners to see how your processes are working.
 Ask their opinions: “What would you say if we offered X?”
 “How does this approach sound to you?”

 • Model office.
-Running simulations is a great way of getting advanced data.
+Running simulations is an excellent way of getting advanced data.

 Reactive

-Just because proactive is favored over reactive doesn’t mean reactive sources have no value.
+Just because proactive is favored over-reactive doesn’t mean reactive sources have no value.
 In some cases, gathering reactive data may be easier.
-Your organization likely has great stores of reactive data.
+Your organization likely has excellent stores of reactive data.
 Here are examples;

 • Online feedback- You may have comments on your website or letters to the editor.
 There are review sites and social media comments.
 If you created an iPhone app, iTunes keeps a rich array of user feedback.
 Restaurants can leverage Yelp.
 Service providers can use Angie’s List.
 Many, many options here.